Contact Us |

 The English Minter Summer Scholar Program offers competitive research and travel grants to English majors for summer research and creative writing projects.
 Awards typically range from $750 to $3,000.
 As many as 4 scholars will be selected annually based on the merit of proposals and the feasibility for successful completion of research or creative writing projects.
 Minter Scholars will present the results of their projects in the form of a ten-page paper to the sponsoring faculty in the English Department.
 Papers may be posted on the department website.

-All proposals should be delivered to the English Department office, 225 Herring Hall (HRG), by Monday, February 16, 2015, and will be reviewed by the Awards and Prizes Committee.
+All proposals should be emailed as a single pdf to email@example.com by Monday, February 16, 2015, and will be reviewed by the Awards and Prizes Committee.
 Applicants will be notified approximately one week after Spring Break.

 Eligibility: Majors who have completed English 200 and 300 by the time the scholarship begins are eligible to apply.
 In rare instances, non-majors with substantial course work in English (including 200 and 300) may receive awards.
 Ideally applicants will be juniors and will complete their proposed research during the summer before their senior year.
 However application is not limited to juniors.